-\triangle 8-304 Other Materials
+8-304 Other Fencing Types

-- (1) Other materials may be used for electrical utility system fencing enclosing electrical equipment if: - (a) the material and construction method is designed, engineered, and constructed in accordance with recognized industry standards; - (b) The fence has features that guard against and discourage unauthorized entry access; and - (c) Non-flame-propagating materials are used. - (2) Subrule (1)(c) does not apply to the section of isolation fence required by Rule 6-206(2).
+- (1) Other materials, combination of material, or style of fencing may be used for electrical utility system fencing enclosing electrical equipment if: - (a) the material(s) and construction method(s) are designed, engineered, and constructed in accordance with recognized industry standards; - (b) The fence has features that guard against and discourage unauthorized entry access; - (c) Non-flame-propagating materials are used; and - (d) Any exposed metallic components are bonded in accordance with Section 6 of this Code. - (2) Subrule (1)(c) does not apply to the section of isolation fence required by Rule 6-206(2).

-\triangle 8-306 Gates (Appendix B)
+8-306 Gates (Appendix B)